DennisSonntag/fieldScheduler/README.md

 # ToDo list

--   If a school has no field and no alt field they can only play on other teams fields aka away games only

 -   Input for information for cru and irish
     -   Cru
         -   Monday - Friday
         -   Fields 1 - 5